JackConnor98/classifying_amyloid_polymorphs/README.md

 conda install -c conda-forge pymol-open-source bioconda muscle

 ### Python Packages
-pip install plotnine bs4 requests Bio scipy pyfoldx PyPDF2 networkx
+pip install plotnine bs4 requests Bio scipy pyfoldx PyPDF2 networkx tkinter customtkinter

 ## Running the analysis
+The analysis can be run from a GUI by running calypso.py where you can adjust run parameters.
-The analysis pipeline is using the script run_analysis.sh.
-In this script, you can change the run parameters as desired.
+Alternatively the analysis can be ran without a GUI using run_analyis.sh.
+In this script you can change the run parameters as desired.